 Would sometimes share the pleasure.

-But this is true, I will maintain,--
+But this is true, I w

 And I am far from joking,--